Paul-Isache/presentations-slidev/ssr/slides.md

 ## Advantages

-- Server rendering generally produces a fast First Paint (FP) and First Contentful Paint (FCP).
-Running page logic and rendering on the server makes it possible to avoid sending lots of JavaScript to the client, which helps achieve a fast Time to Interactive (TTI).
+- Server rendering generally produces a fast First Paint (FP) and First Contentful Paint (FCP), which helps achieve a fast Time to Interactive (TTI).

 - Good SEO

 - Reduced compatiblity issues, as it does not extensively rely on the client-side JavaScript libraries

+- Reduce the application complexity and maintenance when rolling new versions.

 - Improved data security.
 As within the API responses some informations are not rendered within the UI but they are sent as part of the response